 If your building’s curb appeal is important and if you don’t love the look of solar panels on your building’s roof, you can install a ground mount in a much less visible area.

-Overall, installing a ground-mounted solar system can be a great way to reduce your monthly costs, save on taxes, and set your property up for long-term, sustainable savings.
+Overall, installing a ground-mounted solar system can greatly reduce your monthly costs, save on taxes, and set your property up for long-term, sustainable savings.
 Many solar panels have 25- or 30-year warranties, guaranteeing they’ll produce a significant amount of free electricity for many years to come.